-AMC Networks Inc. (AMCX)’s IFC and WE TV are among the networks at risk of being dropped by Time Warner Cable (TWC) Inc. now that Chief Executive Officer Glenn Britt is taking a harder line on renewing channels with low ratings.
+AMC Networks Inc. (AMCX:US)’s IFC and WE TV are among the networks at risk of being dropped by Time Warner Cable (TWC:US) Inc. now that Chief Executive Officer Glenn Britt is taking a harder line on renewing channels with low ratings.

 Distribution on Time Warner Cable, the second-largest U.S. cable company, “is not a birthright,” Britt said today at a UBS AG conference in New York.
 Networks with low ratings should be on alert that the cable company will either move them off expanded basic packages or drop them completely, Britt said.

 Time Warner Cable’s programming costs have risen about 30 percent since 2008, leading to a 15 percent increase in cable-TV prices, Britt said.
 The trends are unsustainable because prices are rising too quickly for many people to afford, he said.

 “If you have a network that is getting hash-mark ratings and no real sign it’s going to get any better, we’re going to have a different kind of conversation than we might have had five, six or 10 years ago,” Britt said.

 IFC and WE TV’s contract with Time Warner Cable is expiring soon, the New York-based cable company said last month.
 AMC’s two other channels, the flagship AMC network and the Sundance Channel, are covered under a separate contract and will continue to be carried on Time Warner Cable.
 AMC airs shows such as “Mad Men,” “The Walking Dead” and “Breaking Bad.”

 WE TV, a network aimed at women, features shows such as “Bridezillas” and “Obsessed with the Dress.”
 IFC, originally known as the Independent Film Channel, airs “Portlandia” and R. Kelly’s “Trapped in the Closet.”